-AlbionMich.net features a community calendar, church directory, index of Albion websites, interactive maps, history of the area, and more.
+AlbionMich.net features information on how to be engaged in the community, guides to resources, a church directory, index of Albion websites, interactive maps, history of the area, and more.

 Looking for some green space to get some fresh air?
 If so then you’ve come to the right place!
 Each of Albion’s 17 parks has a story related to the people of Albion.